 There are common concepts in all Countly SDKs and this document is intended to be a universal getting started guide without getting into the implementation details of individual SDKs.
 In order to get more information on platform specific implementation, please refer to the documentation of your SDK of choice.

 By default Countly generates an anonymous identifier to uniquely identify a device or browser.
 Total users metric for any period is based on unique number of device ids Countly Server receives requests from.
 Similarly, users list in User Profiles section is a list of anonymous devices Countly Server is receiving data from.
-All data originating from a single device, including sessions, events, views, crashes, is grouped under these individual profiles since all the data is tagged with the originating device id.
+All data originating from a single device, including sessions, events, views and crashes, is grouped under these individual profiles since all the data is tagged with the originating device id.

 Most Countly SDKs including, iOS, Android, React Native, Flutter, Web offer a mechanism to change/update this default device id for cases where you already have a better identifier such as an email address or account id or you get this information at some point in user journey such as after user logs into your application.
 For an in depth analysis of different device/user identification strategies please check out this post.